Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/liquidity/06-removing-liquidity.md

 }
 ```

+The parameter inputs are outlined below for `RemoveLiquidityOptions`:
-For the `RemoveLiquidityOptions`, the`tokenId` is again set to 1 for this example, but refers to the unique id of the position nft. `liquidityPercentage` represents the amount of liquidity to remove.
-Adjust the `liquidity` parameter based on how much liquidity you want to remove.
+-  the`tokenId` is again set to 1 for this example, but refers to the unique id of the position nft.
+- `liquidityPercentage` represents the amount of liquidity to remove.
+Adjust this parameter based on how much liquidity you want to remove.
 Set it to `Percent(1)` to remove all liquidity.
-This example sets `slipppageTolerance` and `deadline` to the same values as the previous examples.
-Finally. `collectOptions` defines the tokens to be collected and are passed onto `collect`.
-This example collects the maximum amount of DAI and USDC. `expectedCurrencyOwed0` and `expectedCurrencyOwed1` are the minimum amount of fees.
+- This example sets `slipppageTolerance` and `deadline` to the same values as the previous examples.
+- `collectOptions` defines the tokens to be collected and are passed onto `collect`.
+This example collects the maximum amount of DAI and USDC.

-Collecting fees in ETH requires precomputing the fees owed to protect against reentrency attacks.
-The `expectedCurrencyOwed0` and `expectedCurrencyOwed1` parameters allow you to set this safety check which should be set to the mnimum fees owed.
-To calculate this, you can quote the collect function and store the amounts.
+When collecting fees in ETH, you must precompute the fees owed to protect against reentrancy attacks.
+In order to set a safety check, set the minimum fees owed in `expectedCurrencyOwed0` and `expectedCurrencyOwed1`.
+To calculate this, quote the `collect` function and store the amounts.
 The interface does similar behavior [here](https://github.com/Uniswap/uniswap-interface/blob/eff512deb8f0ab832eb8d1834f6d1a20219257d0/src/hooks/useV3PositionFees.ts#L32).
+For this example, it is not necessary to set a minimum amount of fees to collect because there is no concern with reentrancy for tokens (DAI/USDC).

 ```typescript